Binding transformations

 Person transformation module

-A PersonTransformModule
+The PersonTransformModule

-is a module that would intercept a provided Person
+is a module that intercepts the provided Person

-class and add logging to greet()
+class and adds logging to the greet()

 method calls.